QuarpT/generic-diff/README.md

 ### Ordered / Unordered Comparison

-The library provides ordered and unordered versions of the Diff typeclass.
+The library provides ordered and unordered versions of the Diff typeclass affecting how iterables are compared.
-This affects how the library compares Iterables.